-CLITHEROE TOWNThe Town Council object to this application, as the proposed development will overshadow the adjacent property.
+CLITHEROE TOWN The Town Council object to this application, as the proposed

+COUNCIL: development will overshadow the adjacent property.

+LCC ENVIRONMENT

-LCC ENVIRONMENT DIRECTORATE (COUNTY SURVEYOR): No objections in principle to this proposal on highway grounds, as the off street parking provisions available within the garage and driveway are adequate to secure the three spaces required for a property of this size.
+No objections in principle to this proposal on highway grounds, as the off street parking provisions available within the garage required for a property of this size.